-If you have this diagnosis, your doctor should treat you.
+If you are diagnosed with Lyme disease, your doctor should treat you.
 However, many doctors are not familiar with treating Lyme disease patients.
 In this case, you may wish to see a doctor who is familiar with the disease.
 Lyme disease is an infectious disease and the primary aim of treatment is eliminating the infection by the use of antibiotics; other medicines may also have a place in treatment.
 Response to treatment varies from patient to patient.

 Can Lyme disease be prevented?

 Not entirely, but the best way to limit your chances to contract Lyme disease is to prevent tick bites.
-Wear light-colored clothing that covers most of your skin when you go into the woods or an area overgrown with grass and bushes; light-colored clothing makes it easier to see and remove ticks from your cloths.
-Wear a long-sleeved shirt and long pants instead of shorts; tuck your pant legs into your socks for added protection.
+Wear light-colored clothing that covers most of your skin when you go into the woods or an area overgrown with grass and bushes.
+Light-colored clothing makes it easier to see and remove ticks from your clothes.
+Wear a long-sleeved shirt and long pants instead of shorts.
+Tuck your pant legs into your socks for added protection.
 Ticks are usually found close to the ground, especially in moist and shaded areas.
 Use an insect repellent that contains 20 to 30% DEET; apply sparingly to skin and in accordance with the label instructions.
-After you have spent time outdoors, carefully check your skin – body and scalp – for ticks and rashes; check your pets for ticks too.
+After you have spent time outdoors, carefully check your skin—body and scalp—for ticks and rashes; check your pets for ticks, too.